 Ruth Sadler

 Meet Ruth, a Lieutenant in the Royal Naval Reserves and a project manager in Leonardo’s Naval Support team.
-Ruth is currently on deployment with the Royal Navy.

 What part of the reserves are you in?

 I am a Lieutenant in the Royal Naval Reserves.
 This involves attending regular training at HMS King Alfred in Portsmouth and training throughout the year with my branch, Media Operations.
+I am also required to deploy once every five years.
+I was most recently deployed for six months on OP KIPION in 2025.
+I currently hold the position of First Lieutenant in my Reservist unit which is part of the Command Team working to support our people and maximise Reservist output.

 How long have you been a reserve?